johanjohnthomas/F29AI_StudyNotes/Week1/Week1.md

 ### 4 Approaches to AI

 By distinguishing between human and rational behavior, we are not suggesting that humans are necessarily “irrational” in the sense of “emotionally unstable” or “insane.”
-One merely need note that ***we are not perfect***: not all chess players are grandmasters; and, unfortunately, not everyone gets an A on the exam.
-Some systematic errors in human reasoning (Kahneman et al.)
+One merely need note that ***we are not perfect***: not all chess players are grandmasters; Some systematic errors in human reasoning (Kahneman et al.)
 #### Thinking Humanly
 - The automation of activities that we associate with human thinking, like decision making, problem solving, learning.
 - Understand that thinking humanly, doesn't mean reaching the right solution, it simply means thinking like a human.